 Our Grand Experiment

-If you’re interested in helping Deia and me build the grassroots movement for UBI in America with our ambitious experiment and film BOOTSTRAPS, please check out the work that Deia and I are doing, give what you can to the production fund (managed by International WOW Company), and invite others to do the same.
+If you’re interested in helping Deia and me build the grassroots movement for UBI in America with our ambitious socio-economic experiment and documentary film series BOOTSTRAPS, please check out the work that Deia and I are doing, give what you can to the production fund (managed by Kartemquin Films), and invite others to do the same.
 All contributions are tax deductible.